Skip to main content

 • Yelps

-Hearing howls at night or dawn is a strong indicator of nearby activity.
+Hearing howls at night or dawn is a strong indicator of nearby pack activity.

 6. Trails & Movement Patterns